How to Make Gordon Ramsay Carrots? A Perfect Step-by-Step

 Carrots with Roasted Meats

-- Chicken: Add these carrots as a side for roasted or grilled chicken to create a balanced, hearty meal.
+• Chicken: Add these carrots for roasted or grilled chicken to create a balanced, hearty meal.

 Pro Tip: For a holiday spread, pair glazed carrots with a golden roast turkey or honey-glazed ham.